twisted/pydoctor/docs/source/usage.rst

         '--project-url=YOUR-PROJECT-HOME-URL',
         '--docformat=epytext',
         '--intersphinx=https://docs.python.org/3/objects.inv',
-        '--make-html',
         '--html-viewsource-base=https://github.com/ORG/REPO/tree/default',
         '--html-output={outdir}/api',
         '--project-base-dir=/absolute/path/to/your/project',
         '/absolute/path/to/your/project/package1'
         ]

+    pydoctor_intersphinx_mapping = {
+        'YOUR-PROJECT': ('/en/{rtd_version}/api/', 'api/objects.inv'),
+    }

 The `{outdir}` will replaced with the Sphinx build dir.
+`{rtd_version}` will be replaced with the Read The Docs version.

+You should not pass the `--make-html` argument.
+The extension will add it automatically.
+This is needed as the extension will run `pydoctor` before Sphinx generation just to create the object inventory and run it again at the end to generate the HTML files.

-You can pass any argument, in the same way you call `pydoctor` from the command line.
+You can pass any argument in the same way you call `pydoctor` from the command line.

 The `--quiet` argument is recommend, as any output produced by pydoctor is converted into Sphinx warnings.

+`pydoctor_intersphinx_mapping` is designed to help you link the current local development API when building the narrative Sphinx documentation.
+It has support for replacing the current Read The Docs version URL fragment and searching for inventory files, relative to the output directory (in contrast with `intersphinx_mapping` which searched the source directory).

 As a hack to integrate the pydoctor API docs `index.html` with the Sphinx TOC and document reference, you can create an `index.rst` at the location where